 If paternity has not been established in any of these ways, it can be established through the use of a legal order.
 Filing a civil action in circuit court is required to request the state of Florida to step in and assist with determining paternity.
-Once filed, the Florida courts will decide if the paternity request can be resolved with or without a judge’s intervention.
+Though not required, we highly recommend hiring an experienced paternity lawyer to help you through the legal process.

-• Parental rights (paternity rights) to a child born outside marriage
+- Parental rights (or paternity rights) to a child born outside marriage

-• Parental Responsibility for decisions affecting the child
+- Parental responsibility for decisions affecting the child and their future